Definitions and Basic Explanations

 If working in Illustrator, provide the original Illustrator files.
 Illustrator exports generally don't work well with non-Adobe software.
 We have the latest version of Illustrator CC and can open these files just fine and export what we need from there.

 CorelDraw generally works well for prep for cutting and we use it to draft and preform pre-flight checks on a lot of our jobs.
-Export in version X5 (15, not 5) or older to make sure we can open your files.
+We have the latest version of CorelDraw and should be able to open anything you submit.

 If you send us an Inkscape SVG, please indicate that it was made in Inkscape.
 Inkscape SVGs don't import well, but we can open your file in Inkscape and export it as something we can import properly.